ucan-wg/awake/README.md

 }
 ```

-The entire UCAN MUST be encrypted with the same AES-GCM key as included in the facts section, and using the IV before being added to the payload.
+The entire UCAN MUST be encrypted with the same AES key as included in the facts section.
+The AES key MUST use GCM mode.
+The encrypted payload MUST have the IV appended prior to encryption.

-The IV MUST be generated fresh for every message in this session.
-If the session is not fully established, the AES key MUST NOT ever be reused.
+The IV MUST be freshly generated for every message in this session.
+If the session is not fully established, the AES key MUST be immedietly discarded and MUST NOT ever be reused.

-FIXME add section about KDF in the intro

 ### 3.3.2 Validation UCAN